List of captive orcas: Lovey

+After the birth of Luna, however, Lovey began displacing Earth when he would "play rough" with Luna.
+He was eventually separated into the back pools after increased aggression from Lovey.
+On 7 December 2015, Earth was transferred to the Port of Nagoya Aquarium.
+He switched places with Ran II, who was sent back to Kamogawa Sea World shortly after.

 Lynn

 Lynn is a female calf residing at the Port of Nagoya Public Aquarium in Japan.
 She currently measures 3.9 m long and weighs 952.5 kg.
-Lynn was born on November 13, 2012, to mother Stella and father Bingo.
-Unlike most orcas, Lynn was born head first, as was her older sister Ran 2.
-A public naming contest was held from March 20 to May 6, 2013.
+Lynn was born on 13 November 2012, to mother Stella and father Bingo.
+Unlike most orcas, Lynn was born head first, as was her older sister Ran II.
+A public naming contest was held from 20 March – 6 May 2013.
 The park received a total of 19,384 applicants and 5,062 individual names, and settled on Lynn.
 Initial western reports named her as Rin, the direct but inaccurate Hepburn romanization of her name in katakana.
 Later content provided by the aquarium confirmed the correct transcription as Lynn.

+On 3 August 2025, Earth died after becoming ill a few days prior, leaving Lynn alone.
+A day after his death, she was paired with two bottlenose dolphins to act as companions.
+The Port of Nagoya Aquarium has confirmed plans to reunite Lynn with another orca, but it is unknown if she will end up being transferred to another facility.

 Malia

-Malia was born to Taima and Tilikum at SeaWorld Orlando on March 12, 2007.
+Malia was born to Taima and Tilikum at SeaWorld Orlando on 12 March 2007.
 She was Taima's third calf and her name is Hawaiian for "calm and peaceful".
 She is learning new behaviors all the time and is used in shows daily alongside the other young orcas at SeaWorld Orlando.
 Malia's mother Taima died in June 2010 after a difficult labor that resulted in a stillborn male calf.
 Her eyepatches are long and skinny, and she has no marks, rakes, or chips in her tail fluke.
 Her teeth have bore holes where the pulp has been drilled to prevent bacterial infection as her teeth are worn down or broken by chewing on tank equipment.
 In January 2018, it was noted that Malia had begun to develop what appears to be a phototoxic reaction to unknown medications she is being given, but SeaWorld has not made any public statements regarding her condition.
 Photographs show her with a brownish lesion extending along her lower jaw, similar to the lesions that Kasatka displayed in the months before her death.
 This may be a worrying sign that Malia is being treated for a serious infection, and that the illness is being exacerbated by exposure to sunlight in her clear, shallow enclosure with little protection from the sun.